The Cardinals have avoided back-to-back losses all season, including their emotional win over the Vikings coming off a loss in Tennessee.

 They certainly don't want that string snapped Sunday in the Wild Card playoff game against Green Bay, after losing the regular-season finale to the same Packers last weekend.

-“You don’t want to get on a losing streak for sure," defensive end Darnell Dockett said.
+"You don't want to get on a losing streak for sure," defensive end Darnell Dockett said.
 "Everyone knows what is at stake for us."

 The Cards' ability to avoid a losing streak is nebulous to measure.
 Quarterback Kurt Warner points to consistency.
 Wide receiver Larry Fitzgerald said the roster is simply more willing to "pay the price" to keep winning.

 "You look here on a Monday or Tuesday, you have 40 or 50 guys working out or watching tape or doing something," Fitzgerald said.
 "In years past, when we weren't very good, a day off was a day off.
 This place was a ghost town."

 Warner said after a loss, players are bothered the Cards have not played up to their potential.

 "We don't want to be remembered for the inconsistency or the bad games we play," Warner said.
 "We want to be known for our consistency and playing up to a high level week in and week out."

 The Cards opened the season with a 20-16 home loss to the 49ers, but bounced back with a 31-17 road win in Jacksonville.
 The next game was a 31-10 loss to the Colts at home, but after the bye, the Cards beat Houston, 28-21, at home.

 The Cards followed a 34-21 home loss to Carolina with a 41-21 pounding of the Bears in Chicago, came off the heartbreaking 20-17 loss in Tennessee by battering the Vikings at home, 31-17, and then forgot about the 24-9 Monday night loss in San Francisco by knocking off the Lions and Rams back-to-back.